-What is the best spray paint to paint wood kitchen chairs and how many cans are needed for one chair?
+What is the best spray paint to paint wood kitchen chairs and how many cans are needed for complete coverage for one chair?

 Now that my kitchen floor has been refinished and looks all shiny and new, I got the energy to get to spray painting the wood chairs that go around the kitchen table painted.
 Instead of spray painting them all one color…

 … I used 5 different colors of spray paint.
 My kitchen is now infused with a happy, fresh, and positive vibe!

 I was hemming and hawing about what color to paint them, then inspiration hit me over the summer in the most unusual way.